ology/techn.ology.net/blog/2022/01/07/git-status-over-a-repository-sandbox/index.markdown

         next REPO;
       }

+I execute this in the shell by putting this in my ~/bin directory, making it executable, then saying:

+    $ gitstat 1

+And look for DIRTY repos.
+Or interactively, for instance:

+    $ gitstat 0 ~/repos

-The point is that you can execute any git shell commands with the perl "qx" operator and a bit of tweezing!
+Anyway, the point is that you can execute any git shell commands with the perl "qx" operator and a bit of tweezing!

 -Peace-